wolfpaulus/ansible/README.md

 2. The *setup_cnames* playbook is used to create the cnames on Cloudflare and connect the cname to a tunnel.
   - I always create at least two per host: _host name_ and _ssh-host name_.
 I.e. if epsilon is the hosthame and foo.com the domain, then _epsilon.foo.com_ and _ssh-epsilon.foo.com_ would be registered in the DNS
 3. Finally the *setup_ingress_rules* playbook will create the ingress rules on cloudflare.
 Everytime an ingress rules is changed or added, the playbook needs to be re-run.

+> Please Note: The tunnel will only work after running all three playbooks: setup_cloudflare, setup_cnames, setup ingress_rules.
+The final step of the 3rd playbook will restart the cloudflared service, resulting in a __healthy__ tunnel status.

 ## Ingress Rules
 Ingress rules map cnames to ports.
 The cloudflared service, running on the host, receives an incoming request, and tries to find a [maching ingress rule](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/configure-tunnels/local-management/configuration-file/).